 This interview I conducted with Andy Hawks under the nom de net Jagwire X appeared in the first issue of Scream Baby, a collective online zine published by David Smith (Blade X).
-This version has been reformatted to fit this blog and links have been added because they were not generally available at the time of publication – the world wide web was brand spanking new.
+This version has been formatted to fit this blog and links have been added because they were not generally available at the time of publication – the world wide web was brand spanking new.

 What follows is an online chat interview with Andy Hawks (Hawkeye).
 If you haven’t figured it out by now, he is responsible for the Future_Culture Mailing list on USEnet and the Future_Culture FAQ that goes along with it.